aline-yasmyn-comin/aline-yasmyn-comin/README.md

 ### Hi there 👋

 olá!
 Bom dia 😄
-sou a Aline e gosto de Friends!
+sou a Aline e gosto de Friends e do Flash!⚡
-⚡